sobon estate winery

 Which wine region to visit – The Good and the Bad

-You are bewildered with which wine region to visit in California.
-We can help you determine which wine region to visit by reading the pluses and minuses of the most important wine regions in California.
-Yes, the Napa Valley and Sonoma are excellent choices, but what about the other incredible wine regions of California?
-Do not miss out on the different wine regions making fabulous wines.
+You need clarification on which wine region to visit in California.
+We can help you determine which wine region to see by reading the pluses and minuses of California’s most important wine regions.
+Yes, Napa Valley and Sonoma are excellent choices, but what about California’s other incredible wine regions?
+Take advantage of the different wine regions making fabulous wines.

 decide which wine region to visit